 Fast thinkers are more likely to engage in risky behaviors than those who think more deliberately and slowly.
 (10)

-14 Ways to Faster Thinking
+14 Ways to Faster, More Efficient Thinking

-So we’ve seen that thinking speed isn’t the only factor that determines your quality of thought.
+So, thinking speed isn’t the only factor that determines your quality of thought.

 Here are some of the best ways you can make your thinking not just faster, but also more efficient and accurate as well.